This is the statement any Principal Investigator signs before an animal protocol is approved:

 I certify that I will notify the IACUC regarding any unexpected study results that impact the animals.
 Any unanticipated pain or distress, morbidity or mortality will be reported to the attending veterinarian and the IACUC (see statement below).

-I understand it is the responsibility of the Principal Investigator to ensure the safe and ethical conduct of all research conducted under this protocol, and to assure that all research is carried out following federal, state, local, and UCB policies governing animal research.
+I understand it is the responsibility of the Principal Investigator to ensure the safe and ethical conduct of all research conducted under this protocol, and to assure that all research is carried out following federal, state, local, and CU-Boulder policies governing animal research.